DigIntelligence/NetBurn/README.md

     file, locally cache the Image and Label files, and then submit an appropriate Job Description File to PTBurn.

-5. [NETBURN provides simple point and click job submission for pre-defined jobs:]{.ul} The NETBURN configuration file allows for popular/common disc publishing jobs to be easily pre-defined.
+5.  **NETBURN provides simple point and click job submission for pre-defined jobs:** The NETBURN configuration file allows for popular/common disc publishing jobs to be easily pre-defined.
 The NETBURN main dialog box will automatically be sized to fit "buttons" for all pre-defined jobs.
 The number of jobs which can be pre-defined is only limited by the amount of screen real estate available.

-6. [NETBURN provides Search and Submission for jobs which are NOT pre-defined:]{.ul} A "Search" button is provided so that any jobs which are NOT pre-defined.
+6.  **NETBURN provides Search and Submission for jobs which are NOT pre-defined:** A "Search" button is provided so that any jobs which are NOT pre-defined.
 NETBURN looks for any/all ISO or GI files via a standard user-driven Windows File Selection Dialog Box.

-7. [NETBURN automatically associates label files by using the same file name and path as the Image file:]{.ul} As long as Label Files are maintained in the same folder, and have the same file Name, as their corresponding Image files, NETBURN simply changes the file extension to identify them (.ISO/.GI -\> .STD).
+7.  **NETBURN automatically associates label files by using the same file name and path as the Image file** As long as Label Files are maintained in the same folder, and have the same file Name, as their corresponding Image files, NETBURN simply changes the file extension to identify them (.ISO/.GI -\> .STD).
 This makes label/Image management very easy and straight-forward.

-8. [NETBURN Supports Global and Image Specific PTBurn Options:]{.ul}
+8.  **NETBURN Supports Global and Image Specific PTBurn Options:**
     While global PTBurn options are stored in the main NETBURN Configuration File (NetBurn.ini), NETBURN also checks for an OPTIONAL configuration file which can be uniquely associated with a